ibm-cloud-docs/hlf-support/howto/console-delete-k8.md

 Then run the following commands to delete all of your blockchain nodes.

 ```
-kubectl delete ibpca --all
+kubectl delete ibm-hlfsupportca --all
-kubectl delete ibppeer --all
+kubectl delete ibm-hlfsupportpeer --all
-kubectl delete ibporderer --all
+kubectl delete ibm-hlfsupportorderer --all
 ```
 {: codeblock}

-You may also choose to only delete all of a single type of node within a namespace, for example, by only issuing `kubectl delete ibppeer --all`.
+You may also choose to only delete all of a single type of node within a namespace, for example, by only issuing `kubectl delete ibm-hlfsupportpeer --all`.
 {: tip}

 ## Step two: Delete the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric operator